How is Python Used in Finance? — Python Applications in Finance

 Python is an object-oriented programming language that is open source.
 The majority of the supporting tools and libraries are open source and freely available.
 It is also a very simple language because it can read English, so even a beginner can begin with it.
 This is why python is used in finance because non-programmers can easily learn it.
 It is available for all major platforms and operating systems, including Windows, Mac, and Linux.
 This language is also well-known for its simple syntax.

-Where is Python used in finance?
+What is Python used for in finance?

 Python comes in handy in a broad range of applications.
 Here are the most popular uses of the language in the financial services industry.

 Python is commonly used in quantitative finance to process and analyze massive datasets, such as financial data.
 Pandas is a library that simplifies the process of data visualization and allows for complex statistical analyses.
 Python-based solutions are equipped with powerful machine learning algorithms that enable predictive analytics, which is extremely important to all financial services providers, thanks to libraries like Scikit or PyBrain.
 Examples of such products: Iwoca, Holvi

 Python is also used by financial institutions to provide payment systems and online banking applications.
 Venmo is a great example of a mobile banking app that has evolved into a full-fledged social networking site.
 Python is useful for designing ATM software that improves payment processing because of its simplicity and versatility.
 Examples of such products: Affirm, Robinhood, Stripe, Zopa